top of page

 Is Jordan safe for tourists?

-Yes—Jordan is safe and extremely hospitable.
+Jordan is known to be safe and extremely hospitable.
 Tourist areas are well-patrolled, and locals are welcoming.
 Avoid remote border zones and dress respectfully.

 How many days do I need in Jordan?